lucidworks/solr/solr/modules/external-files/README.md

 The EFU will walk the raw files root dir looking for newly added external files.
 It compares timestamp directories for each file to determine if a new version of a file is available.
 It will process all new files and emit partitioned, binary files to the output directory.
 The format of the input and output are described in sections below.

+The `$num_threads` parameter sets the number threads used to process the files.

 Note that the EFU connects to a running Solr instance to access the DocRouter used by a specific collection.
 The EFU does not send any data to Solr, it only splits the data into files that match up with the shards for a specific Solr collection.
 But the EFU must have access to the